 3. Misattributed Fathers

-4. Early Fathers “post” (after) Tribulation is not modern-day "Post-Tribulation" definition
+4. Early Church Fathers “post” (after) tribulation is not the modern-day "Post-Tribulation" definition (23 March 2026)

 5. Conclusion